 A Better World Running boasts taking a ton of pictures during the race and again they delivered – by way of a facebook gallery.
 No fancy web site or expensive prints.
 Just “hey man, I took some pictures of the race and posted them on Facebook.
 I hope you like it.”
 There are way too many of me but a couple turned out OK.

-The race itself was preceded by some really quick pre race announcements and a review of the course – run to the cones, turn around, come back.
+The race itself was preceded by some really quick announcements and a review of the course – run to the cones, turn around, come back.
 Unless you’re running the half marathon – then keep running till you hit the other cones, turn around and come back – three times.
 Each out and back for me was 4.4 miles.

 The first lap I swear I was asleep for.
 I sheepishly ran out, mentally taking notes of some things that might make good pictures… later.
 I wondered if the sky would clear up.
 It did not – but that sun in CA is no joke so I was actually a little happy about that.
 The California sun brings heat like the Maryland humidity brings suffering.
 I may try running in a completely new state to avoid them both.
 Alaska is looking good.

-The second lap I started to feel a bit more alive.
+By the second lap I started to feel a bit more alive.
 I had tried to count how many of us half marathoners were out there so I could explain away all the faster people as running shorter distances.
 It’s funny – I know I’m not a super fast runner but I still like to joke to myself “oh – they’re only running 5 miles” or “yeah I remember my 20’s” just to take the edge off how I feel about my pace during a run.
 It’s easier than track work I guess.